kavstea/Business-Data-Management-Project/README.md

 last one on Results-Findings-Interpretations-Recommedations;

-and then wrapping up the project journey in 10-page presentation.
+and then i wrapped up the project journey in 10-page presentation.